Virginia Maritime and Longshore Injury Lawyers

 Determining if you are a seaman covered under the Jones Act can be difficult without the help of an experienced maritime attorney.
 CHASENBOSCOLO’s legal team is familiar with the stipulations and laws in the Jones Act, and we can help protect your rights.

-Maritime law, which is often referred to as admiralty law, is a federal body of laws that govern domestic and international activities (such as shipping) and vessels that operate on- and offshore.
-These “laws of the sea” may be used to enforce fair treatment and just payment of benefits to seamen and civilians who are injured while engaging in maritime-related activities.
+Maritime law, often called admiralty law, is a federal law.
+It governs domestic and international activities (such as shipping) and vessels that operate on- and offshore.
+Attorneys can use these “laws of the sea” to enforce fair treatment and just payment of benefits to seamen and civilians injured while engaging in maritime-related activities.

-The Longshore and Harbor Workers’ Compensation Act (LHWCA) protects workers like you who are injured while working on U.S. waterways, harbors or docks.
+The Longshore and Harbor Workers’ Compensation Act (LHWCA) protects workers like you who suffer injuries while working on U.S. waterways, harbors, or docks.
 Benefits provided by the LHWCA include:

 - Wage Replacement – If your injury leaves you unable to work, you may be eligible to receive up to 66.7 percent of your average weekly wage for as long as your injury prevents you from returning to your job.